PandABlocks/PandABlocks-server/docs/config.rst

 So a block definition is::

-    block-name [ "S" ] block-register [ extension-module ]
+    block-name { [ "S" ] block-register | "X" } [ extension-module ]
         [ field-definition ]*

 If the `block-register` number is prefixed with ``S`` then the same block register number can be shared with multiple blocks: this allows a single hardware implementation to be presented as multiple software blocks.
+If ``X`` is used instead of specifying `block-register` then no fields can use registers, so must be extension fields with no register linkage.

 The register number can be followed by an `extension-module` which is used to identify this block to the extension server, and will enable use of the